 Elmira College English majors are prepared not only for careers in education, publishing, and communications, but also to welcome unexpected challenges and excel under changing conditions.

 Elmira College enjoys a proud association with literary history.
-Mark Twain wrote his most famous works, including Adventures of Huckleberry Finn, in the octagonal study now located on the Elmira College campus.
-His father-in-law, Jervis Langdon, was one of the College's founders and his wife, Olivia, was among the earliest students.
-Their niece, Ida Langdon, chaired the English department and oversaw the transfer of the Mark Twain Study to the campus in 1952.
+Samuel Clemens, better known as Mark Twain, wrote his most famous works, including Adventures of Huckleberry Finn, in the octagonal study now located on the Elmira College campus.
+His father-in-law, Jervis Langdon, was one of the College’s founders and his wife, Olivia, was among our earliest students.
+Their niece, Ida Langdon, chaired the English Department and oversaw the transfer of the Mark Twain Study to the campus in 1952.

 Maria Antonio '23 Bubbles Energy While Promoting Inclusion And Kindness

 Maria Antonio '23 always wanted to be an author and decided last year to write a children's book.
 Six months later, "Field Day for Eugene,"...

 Elmira College President Charles Lindsay announced recently that Dr. Mitchell Lewis, associate professor of English, and creative arts & humanities chair, was selected for the...

 The English major offers a range of courses in American Literature, British Literature, Creative Writing, Cultural Studies, and World Literature.